feltus/BDSS/metadata_repository/docs/developer/DevelopmentEnvironment.md

    By default, this server will only be accessible at `localhost`.
 To make it publicly accessible, run the script with the `--public` option.

+9. [Configure the client](/client/docs/Configuration.md) to point to your local metadata repository.

 # Vagrant

 Alternatively, you can launch an instance of the metadata repository in a virtual machine.
 The VM is